-A special color installation by Color Factory in the garden at Cooper Hewitt, Smithsonian Design Museum, free and designed for all to enjoy
+In summer 2018, Color Factory installed a special color exhibit called Manhattan Color Walk in the garden at Cooper Hewitt, Smithsonian Design Museum.
+It was free and designed for all to enjoy.

 IF YOU MISSED THE MANHATTAN COLOR WALK: